scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     dbname = mailserver
     query = SELECT 1 FROM mailusers WHERE email='%s' AND enabled=1

-Create the file for `/etc/postfix/mysql-virtual-alias-maps.cf` with following content:
+Create the file `/etc/postfix/mysql-virtual-alias-maps.cf` with following content:

     user = mailuser
     password = mailpassword